JFK Airport to Manhattan transfer

 Beware of taking a gypsy cab.
 Gypsy cab drivers sometimes wait for passengers in the Arrivals Hall, don’t use them!

-NYC Airporter provides shuttle buses between JFK Airport and Manhattan.
-The buses run approximately every 30 minutes between 11:00 and 19.00 and they stop at Grand Central and Port Authority Bus Terminal in Manhattan (you can choose which stop and there is no price difference).
+NYC Express Bus (fka NYC Airporter) provides shuttle buses between JFK Airport and Manhattan.
+The buses run approximately every 30 minutes between 11:00 and 19.00 and they stop at Grand Central, Times Square and Port Authority in Manhattan (you can choose which stop and there is no price difference).
 Children under 3 travel for free.
 Most buses also have free internet so you can email home immediately.

 Shared Small Buses